alf-p-steinbach/Expressive-Cpp/README.md

     $start_with_ascii_arguments( cpp_main )

-There's no semicolon after the `$start_with_ascii_arguments` invocation because it isn't an executable statement.
+There's no semicolon after the `$start_with_ascii_arguments` invocation because it shouldn't be thought of as an executable statement.
 C++ does not support executable statements at namespace scope.
-Instead, as explained above, this just defines a standard `main` function, with some machinery to catch and report exceptions.
+Instead, as explained above, this just defines a standard `main` function, with some machinery to configure things and catch and report exceptions.

 The argument to `$start_with_ascii_arguments` can be a lambda, it doesn't have to be a named function.
 And if it's named it doesn't have to be named `cpp_main`,